lokalized/lokalized-java/README.md

 [`exhaustiveClasspathSearch(true)`](https://javadoc.lokalized.com/com/lokalized/LocalizedStringLoadingOptions.Builder.html#exhaustiveClasspathSearch(java.lang.Boolean))
 only when you need to support such a JAR; this inspects every filesystem and JAR root visible to the classloader, including filesystem JARs referenced through manifest `Class-Path` entries.
 Localized strings files in multi-release JARs use the entry selected for the running Java version.
-A `.json` resource in a classpath package whose filename is not a valid locale tag is ignored with a warning so an unrelated dependency cannot abort application startup.
+A `.json` resource in a classpath package whose filename is not a valid language tag is ignored with a warning so an unrelated dependency cannot abort application startup.
 Filesystem loading remains strict and rejects the same filename, which catches mistakes in a localized strings directory owned by the application.